SylphAI-Inc/AdalFlow/docs/source/tutorials/introduction_to_basedataclass.rst

                 'name': {'type': 'str', 'description': '', 'required': True}
             }

+As `signature` and `schema` are well-structured, developers can use them to instruct the model the output data format.

+Besides creating `signature` and `schema` for classes, ``BaseDataClass`` works for single instances as well.
 Example to get signiture and schema from an instance:

 .. code-block:: python